Estimated reading time: 10 minutes

 First, we’d recommend thinking about what priorities matter most to you and your child and making those the key factors in any shortlist you create.

-It’s also wise to bring your children to any school visits or meetings with the teachers.
+It’s also wise to bring your children to school visits or teachers’ meetings.
 You will get a great idea about how they feel about the environment and whether the teachers engage with your child.

 Is The School Accredited?